purs3lab/FuzzERR_AFLplusplus/README.md

 # Fuzzerr_AFLPlusPlus

 This repository contains the modified version of AFL++ to be used with [FuzzERR](https://github.com/purs3lab/FuzzERR-final).
+This tool is a part of our research paper detailing FuzzERR, accepted at AsiaCCS-2024, titled "Fuzzing API Error Handling Behaviors using Coverage Guided Fault Injection".

 ## Building and Installing